seanmangar/phonebook-app/README.md

-# phonebook-app
+# Phonebook app
-Phonebook demo app
+This is a phonebook demo app